c3g/GenPipes_Docs/docs/source/resources/testdataset.rst

 .. warning::

      PacBio Sequencing Pipeline is no longer available in GenPipes Release 3.2.0 and beyond.

-     TumorPair Sequencing Pipeline is under major overhaul and not available *only* in GenPipes Release 3.2.0

 ----------------------------
 Test Dataset Usage Examples